// As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 When used correctly, the Spinshot Pro mimics the experience of playing a human opponent.
 While the features are basic, they’re more than enough for beginners and intermediate tennis players.

 However, if you’re a beginner or intermediate tennis player, 2-3 hours on the court should be more than enough.
-Compared to other machines in this price category, the features of the Spinshot Pro are slightly limited.

-That being said, the machine does have a variety of topspins and backspins, a short recharging time, and electronic elevation.
+For the price, there are a few oscillation choices and the machine does have a variety of topspins and backspins, a short recharging time, and electronic elevation.

 If you’re a more advanced player looking to simulate match situations, you may be better suited to the Spinshot Player.
 However, if you’re a beginner or intermediate player looking to practice your swings, the Spinshot Pro will suit you perfectly.